 Medical malpractice can devastate families and victims.
-Some types of medical error cause a patient to die.
+Some types of medical errors cause a patient to die.
 Other types may hasten death.
 Medical malpractice can leave a person disabled for life or in constant pain for life.
 Medical malpractice can then mean that surgeries are needed to correct the mistakes.
 If the errors can’t be corrected, then patients may not be able to work, may suffer diseases, and may need extensive time meeting with therapists just to have some semblance of a normal life.

 Medical malpractice applies to hospitals, doctors, nurses, diagnostic technicians, and anyone who provides healthcare services.
-Generally, healthcare providers are required to exercise a reasonable medical standard of care to all their patients.
+Generally, healthcare providers are required to exercise a reasonable medical standard of care for all their patients.
 Medical mistakes are judged by what other healthcare providers with similar training and experience would have provided their patients.

 The basic elements of a medical malpractice claim are:

-- First, that there was a doctor-patient relationship
+- First, there was a doctor-patient relationship

 - Second, the health provider was negligent – not competent

 - Third, the negligence caused the patient harm

 There are many types of medical malpractice depending on the type of treatment, the stage of the treatment, the patient’s illness, and other factors.
 Some of the more common types of medical malpractice include the following:

 Errors in the operating room – surgical malpractice

 Surgeons can commit malpractice in many ways including the following: